P1Analytics/Thesis/README.md

 # Thesis

-Collect data from various types of sensors installed in school facilities, spread in  three different European countries
+Collect data from various types of sensors installed in school facilities, spread in  three European countries

 Extract, Transform and Load the data